Al Qaeda affiliate claims Ivory Coast beach resort attack

 Wassim Nasr, FRANCE 24’s expert on jihadi movements, said that the attack should be considered part of the group’s war against the West, especially France.

 “We should look at this as a war between jihadi groups – especially al Qaeda in the Islamic Maghreb – and France,” he said.
 “They target wherever they see French interests, or French or [other] Western citizens.
 They are trying to export their war to Western Africa.
-So I suspect that more attacks will happen in this region.”
+So I suspect that more attacks will happen in this region.”it

 The deadly assault bore grim similarities to other recent attacks in West Africa.
 Barely two months ago, Islamists killed dozens of people in a hotel and café frequented by foreigners in neighbouring Burkina Faso’s capital, Ouagadougou.
 Gunmen also attacked a hotel in the Malian capital Bamako late last year.